amey-ghate/Agentic-Financial-Report-Generator-Using-Groq-LLaMA3-and-YFinance/README.md

 ------------

 Contributions are welcome!
 Please fork the repo and submit a pull request if you'd like to add new features or improvements.

-> **Note:** This project serves as a starting point for building agentic financial analysis tools.
-Reports generated are based on real-time market data and language model reasoning and should be reviewed before use in professional settings.